joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 Provide Complete Output: Present the entire, fully updated Markdown content back to the user so they can replace the content of their AI_PROJECT_LOG.md file.
 Avoid Redundancy: Use the "Work Completed" sections (3 and 4) from the previous log version to avoid re-suggesting solutions or code for tasks already finished before the current session began.

-1. Project Overview & Goals:
+Project Overview & Goals:
 Platform: "Lockie Media Platform", which includes user-facing "apps" and administrative "services".

 Vision: To become an all-in-one platform for personal and business management, comprised of modular apps and services.

-Technology: Self-hosted client-side application (HTML, CSS, JS) with a Node.js/Express.js backend and `lowdb` file-based database.
+Technology: Self-hosted client-side application (HTML, CSS, JS) with a Node.js/Express.js backend and an SQLite database.

 Core Platform Apps (Initial Focus): Task Manager, Notes, Habit Tracker, Time Tracker, Pomodoro, and Calendar.